Celebrating America's 250th, Sale LIVE! Till July 10th.

 Color engraving on stainless steel.
 MOPA pulse width control produces the full range of oxidation colors.
 For jewellers, personalisation businesses, and anyone selling colour-marked metal products, this is the primary competitive advantage over standard fiber machines in this price range.

 Production-speed batch marking.
 10,000mm/s galvo speed means production runs complete in seconds per piece.
-With EZCAD's scripting and batch features or LightBurn's batch mode, a small business can fulfill custom orders at commercial volumes.

 All-metal material versatility.
 Stainless steel, aluminium, gold, silver, brass, copper, titanium, anodized surfaces — the B4 handles the full range of metals a jewellery or personalisation business works with.